Relics associated with Buddha: Relics in Afghanistan

 Sometime in the middle of the fifth century, the Chinese pilgrim Daorong traveled to Afghanistan to visit pilgrimage sites.
 In Nagarahara was a piece of bone from the top of Buddha's skull four inches long.
 Also in the city was an enshrined staff, and a jeweled reliquary containing some teeth and hair.
 A shadow was said to have been projected onto a rock wall, said to have belonged to Buddha, as well as a set of footprints, and a site venerated for being where Buddha washed his robe.
 A temple said to have been built by Buddha is sinking into the ground here, with what is said to be his writing on the wall.
 A tooth of the Buddha was kept in Baktra.
 In Bamyan a tooth of Buddha was stored along with the tooth of a cakravartin king.
-An early masterpiece of the Greco-Buddhist art of Gandhara, and one of the earliest representations of the Buddha, the Bimaran casket was discovered in a stupa near Jalabad in eastern Afghanistan.
+An early masterpiece of the Greco-Buddhist art of Gandhara, and one of the earliest representations of the Buddha, the Bimaran casket was discovered in a stupa near Jalalabad in eastern Afghanistan.
 Although the casket bears an inscription saying it contained some of the relics of the Buddha; no relics were discovered when the box was opened.

 Buddha's first disciples Trapusa and Bahalika received eight strands of hair from him which they brought to their hometown of Balkh and enshrined in a golden stupa by the gate.